Talents In The Bible

 With hindsight, when starting out, my online skills were so lacking that what I really needed was a “Done For You” business.
 That would have left me free to concentrate on the ONE skill every online entrepreneur needs – finding customers and giving them solutions (or “traffic generation” as it's sometimes rather clinically described).

 With a “done-for-you” business you can forget about learning to develop a product, source a product, produce a website, video marketing, copywriting, producing inspiring email sequences, studying SEO, learning PPC, Adsense, Facebook adverts, social media marketing on a dozen different platforms.
 I tried to learn them all (mostly all at once!) and it was just overwhelming.

 Of course these are vital skills for any online entrepreneur, but developing them all needs more time than I had, or still have, as one who is running my business online part-time.

-Far better – in my opinion – for a newcomer such I was, to go for a “done-for-you” business and develop one skill at a time.
-My chosen business, as many will know, is Global Shopping Rewards.
+Far better – in my opinion – for a newcomer such I was, to go for a “done-for-you” business in information publishing and develop one skill at a time.

 Talents As A Team

 Amazing as it might seem, that neatly takes me back into the priest's sermon on the parable of Talents in the Bible!

 As well as encouraging us to make use of our own Talents and skills, he asked us what might have happened if the three servants who were given Talents had combined their efforts and worked together, as he was encouraging the Church Community to do, for the cake baking event.

 If they had worked together as a team, maybe the servants would collectively have made MORE?
 Hopefully they would have supported the one who didn't have the confidence to do anything but bury his one Talent.